giantswarm/releases/aws/v17.1.0/README.md

 # :zap: Giant Swarm Release v17.1.0 for AWS :zap:

- A release that is introducing a new alpha feature IAM roles for service accounts (IRSA).
-Documentation - [IAM roles for service accounts](https://docs.giantswarm.io/advanced/iam-roles-for-service-accounts/)
+This release introduces IAM roles for service accounts (IRSA) as an alternative to Kiam.
+More details are available in the [documentation](https://docs.giantswarm.io/advanced/iam-roles-for-service-accounts/).

 ## Change details